John O'Connor Power: Early radical years

 He was born in Clashaganny, County Roscommon and was the third son of Patrick Power from Ballinasloe and his wife Mary O'Connor of County Roscommon, during the Great Famine years.
 He contracted smallpox and spent some time in the Ballinasloe Fever hospital, which was housed in the workhouse.
-On the death of his parents he was raised by his aunt, Catherine O'Connor Duffield, in her home in Society Street.
+On the death of his parents he was raised by his aunt, Catherine O'Connor Duffield, in her home over her shop and bakery in Society Street.
 At fifteen years of age, he went to live with relatives in Lancashire where he recruited for the Irish Republican Brotherhood and took up a trade in house painting.
 It was here that he first met Michael Davitt.

 He became known to the police under alias names 'John Fleming', 'John Webster', 'Charles Ferguson'.
 An organiser on the abortive raid on Chester Castle in February 1867, he evaded capture and was sent to the United States later that year at the age of 21 to discuss reorganisation of the Fenians.
 After his return he was arrested in Dublin on 17 February 1868 and spent five months in Kilmainham and Mountjoy jails.
 The County of Dublin Gaol, Kilmainham file holds a 'photograph and description of a prisoner who was formerly in custody under the Lord Lieutenant's warrant, charged with treasonable practices and discharged on bail on 29 July 1868.'
 John Power, alias John Webster, alias Charles Fleming was a Roman Catholic who was born in County Roscommon.
 He was 5 ft 9in, 'stout', with a long face, dark brown hair, grey eyes, a large nose and a large mouth.
 His whiskers were dark and he had no beard.
 His fresh complexion was pitted and he had a large wart on the small finger of his left hand.
 His make was 'ordinary'.
 He was a newspaper reporter and lived in Lancashire, in Bolton or in Rochdale.

 He was a member of the Irish Republican Brotherhood (IRB) Supreme Council and was believed to be involved in gun-running (a matter on which in later life he threatened legal action).
 While he remained an active member during his early years in Parliament, as early as 1868–69 he had promoted co-operation with constitutional politicians such as George Henry Moore.
 It was the beginning of the New Departure.

 From January 1871 to 1874 he was a student and teacher at St. Jarlath's College, Tuam, with his fees and expenses paid by a combination of teaching and lectures in Britain and America.
 In his final year he was Professor of Humanities in the college.